platformio/platformio-docs/integration/ide/vscode.rst

 ``platformio-ide.useBuiltinPython``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Use a built-in Python 3 Interpreter if available.
+Use a portable Python 3 Interpreter if available.
 The default value is ``true``.

 ``platformio-ide.useBuiltinPIOCore``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~